fhoeben/hsac-fitnesse-fixtures/README.txt

 Fitnesse will be available at http://localhost:<fitnesse.port>/, example usage of the symbols and fixtures can be seen in http://localhost:<fitnesse.port>/HsacExamples.

 To debug a fixture used in a Fitnesse page: change the @Suite annotation's value to contain page name in nl.hsac.fitnesse.fixture.FixtureDebugTest, then just debug this test.

+More information about this project can be found on its GitHub wiki: https://github.com/fhoeben/hsac-fitnesse-fixtures/wiki